T. P. Senkumar

-T P Senkumar (born 10 June 1957) is an Indian lawyer and retired police officer in the Indian Police Service.
-He served as the State Police Chief of Kerala.
+T. P. Senkumar (born 10 June 1957) is an Indian lawyer and retired police officer who served in the Indian Police Service (IPS).
+He is notable for his tenure as the State Police Chief of Kerala.

 He was appointed the State Police Chief on 31 May 2015, replacing K. S. Balasubramaniam IPS, who retired on 31 May 2015.
 The request of Mahesh Kumar Singla IPS, who then later served as the DGP, Border Security Force, to be considered for the position, was turned down by the Cabinet.
 Senkumar had more than 2 years left before retirement, which was considered while making the appointment.

 He was replaced by Lokanath Behera IPS, and transferred as head of the Police Housing Construction Corporation on 31 May 2016, by the then newly-elected LDF government.

-On 24 April 2017, the Supreme Court of India ordered reinstatement of Senkumar as the State Police Chief.
-The government had to reappoint Senkumar as the State Police Chief again on 5 May 2017.
+On 24 April, 2017, the Supreme Court of India ordered the reinstatement of Senkumar as the State Police Chief.
+The government subsequently reappointed him to the position on 5 May, 2017.

 Education

-Senkumar completed his college education from Christ College, Irinjalakuda.
-He holds a Postgraduate degree in Economics, and a degree in Law.
-Senkumar has submitted a thesis on road accidents to the University of Kerala, which was completed under the guidance of noted economist and Chairman of the State Finance Commission, M. A. Oommen.
+Senkumar studied at St. George L.P.
+School and St. Mary's High School before completing his BSc in Physics from Christ College, Irinjalakuda.
+He then earned his MA in Economics from Dr. John Matthai Centre in Thrissur and an LLB from Government Law College, Thiruvananthapuram.
+Later, he graduated with a PhD from the University of Kerala for his thesis on road accidents, completed under the guidance of economist M. A. Oommen, who served as Chairman of the State Finance Commission.

 Career

-Dr.T.P.Senkumar was born in Trichur district of Kerala.
-In 1980, completed Post Graduate in Economics from Dr.John Mathai Center, Calicut University, Department of Economics.
-In 1981 was enlisted to Indian Economic Service and joined Indian Economic Service.
-In 1983, was selected to Indian Police Service and joined Indian Police Service, Kerala cadre.
-After training, posted as ASP Thalasserry and Kannur.
-Promoted as SP and posted as Commandant of APTC and KAP I & III.
+Senkumar was born in Trichur district of Keralam.
+He completed his Post Graduate degree in Economics from the Dr. John Mathai Center at Calicut University's Department of Economics in 1980.
+In 1981, he was enlisted into Indian Economic Service (IES.
+In 1983, he was selected for the Indian Police Service (IPS) and joined the Kerala cadre.
+After training, he was posted as Assistant Superintendent of Police (APS) in Thalasserry and Kannur.
+Upon promotion to Superintendent of Police (SP), he served as Commandant of the APTC and KAP I & III Battalions.